Bias against left-handed people: Favorable perceptions

-The Third Sapa Inca—Lloque Yupanqui—was left-handed.
-His name, when translated from Quechua, means "the glorified lefthander."

-In tantra Buddhism, the left hand represents wisdom.
+In Tibetan tantric Buddhism, the left hand represents wisdom.

 In early Roman times, the left side retained a positive connotation, as the Augures proceeded from the eastern side.
-The negative meaning was subsequently borrowed into Latin from Greek, and ever since in all Romance languages.

-In Russian, "levsha" (lefty, lefthander) became a common noun for skilled craftsman, after the title character from "The Tale of Cross-eyed Lefty from Tula and the Steel Flea" written in 1881 by Nikolai Leskov.

 Unfavorable perceptions

 The unfavorable associations and connotations of the use of the left hand among cultures are varied.
 In some areas, in order to preserve cleanliness where sanitation was an issue, the right hand, as the dominant hand of most individuals, was/is used for eating, handling food, and social interactions.
 The left hand would then be used for personal hygiene, specifically after urination and defecation.
-Personal hygiene rules in Islam requires this, as derived from hadith sources.
+Personal hygiene rules in Islam prefer this, as derived from hadith sources.
 These rules were imposed on all, no matter their dominant hand.
 Through these practices, the left hand became known as the "unclean" hand.
 Currently, amongst Muslims and in some societies including Nepal and India it is still customary to use the left hand for cleaning oneself with water after defecating.
 The right hand is commonly known in contradistinction from the left, as the hand used for eating.

 In many religions, including Christianity, the right hand of God is the favored hand.
 For example, Jesus sits at God's right side.
 God's left hand, however, is the hand of judgement.
 The Archangel Gabriel is sometimes called "God's left hand" and sits at God's left side.
 Those who fall from favor with God are sent to the left, as described in Matthew 25: 32–33, in which sheep represent the righteous and goats represent the fallen: "And he shall separate them one from another, as a shepherd divideth his sheep from the goats.
 And he shall set the sheep on his right, but the goats on his left."
 In 19th-century Europe, homosexuals were referred to as "left-handed".
 In Protestant-majority parts of the United Kingdom, Catholics were called "left-footers", and vice versa in Catholic-majority parts of Ireland and Irish America.

 Various innocuous activities and experiences become rude or even signs of bad luck when the left hand becomes involved.
 In some parts of Scotland, it is considered bad luck to meet a left-handed person at the start of a journey.
 In Ghana, pointing, gesturing, giving or receiving items with the left hand is considered taboo or rude.
 A person giving directions will put their left hand behind them and even physically strain to point with their right hand if necessary.